-The frequency of intratumoral HER2 heterogeneity was reported as 45%-79% by IHC and 23%-54% by ISH for HER2 positive gastric cancers[5-8], which were more frequent than that with HER2 positive breast cancers[9].
-Although intratumoral HER2 heterogeneity was reported to be one of the poor predictors for the treatment response and poor prognosticator for patients with HER2 positive breast cancer who received trastuzumab-based chemotherapy[10,11], the clinical significance of intratumoral HER2 heterogeneity for HER2 positive gastric cancer treated with trastuzumab has not been well investigated.
-Recently, Wakatsuki et al[12] reported that intratumoral HER2 heterogeneity had negative survival benefit for the patients with surgically resected HER2 positive gastric cancer.
+The frequency of intratumoral HER2 heterogeneity was reported as 45%-79% by IHC and 23%-54% by ISH for HER2-positive gastric cancers[5-8], which were more frequent than that with HER2-positive breast cancers[9].
+Although intratumoral HER2 heterogeneity was reported to be one of the poor predictors for treatment response and poor prognosticator for patients with HER2-positive breast cancer who received trastuzumab-based chemotherapy[10,11], the clinical significance of intratumoral HER2 heterogeneity for HER2 positive gastric cancer treated with trastuzumab has not been well investigated.
+Recently, Wakatsuki et al[12] reported that intratumoral HER2 heterogeneity had a negative survival benefit for patients with surgically resected HER2-positive gastric cancer.
 However, HER2 assessment before treatment is usually based on the endoscopic biopsy specimen for metastatic gastric cancer, and the clinical significance of intratumoral HER2 heterogeneity for biopsy specimen is still unknown.

 The aim of this study was to clarify the clinical significance of intratumoral HER2 heterogeneity for HER2 positive gastric cancer treated with trastuzumab-based chemotherapy by evaluation of biopsy specimens.